 Organising a private driver will cost you 90 manat (circa £40) before you take into consideration the extra fees for the museum admission, Gobustan local cab driver, and any lunch/drink costs.

-Organising the trip independently works out cheaper if you are travelling as a group.
+Organising the trip independently works out cheaper if you are travelling as a group and sharing the costs of a driver.
 If you are a solo traveller in Azerbaijan, you may prefer the comfort of a tour for a price that is not that much higher than doing it all independently.

 Do you have any additional questions about Gobustan and Gobustan National Park, or about planning a trip to Azerbaijan in general?
 You may find this Azerbaijan Travel Guide useful.